-The South African Police Service hereby invites the unemployed to apply for jobs that are available at across the country in the different provincial police services.
+The South African Police Service thusly welcomes the jobless to go after positions that are accessible at the nation over in the diverse commonplace police administrations.

-The SA Police Service has vacancies at many different provincial police services across the country.
-You can apply for work at the local police service in your province or at a province that you wish to move to.
+The SA Police Service has opportunities at a wide range of common police benefits the nation over.
+You can apply for work at the neighborhood police administration in your area or at a region that you wish to move to.

-he SAPS offers careers in various fields.
-If you join the SAPS you can either become a police official or a civilian employee.
-Police officials are employed in terms of the South African
+The SAPS offers vocations in different fields.
+In the event that you join the SAPS, you can either turn into a police official or a non-military personnel representative.
+Police authorities are utilized regarding the South African

 REF NO: RIM 01/09/2020 (X1 POST)